jazz-community/work-item-command-line/README.md

 `/rmiServer=//clm.example.com:1199/WorkItemCommandLine`

-### Start in RMI client mode
+#### Start in RMI client mode and run a command

-Example start as an RMI client with a command:
+To run against a running WCL RMI server, start WCL as an RMI client, providing the /rmiClient flag with the RMI server URI and the parameters for the desired command.
+E.g. to create a work item use:

 ```bash
 -create